Xray-OS/xray_os/README.md

 # xray_os
-This are the core packages for Xray_OS
+This is the iso build folder for building Xray_OS before trying to build it, consider to checkout the pacman.conf repos, and add them to your pacman.conf so you can sucessfully build the iso.